-Locality Assessment outcome Reference Deakin In Section 8, front boundary setbacks respect the established building lines of surrounding properties.
-Section 8 Forrest 2.
-In Sections 20, 21, 22, 27 and 28, front boundary setbacks respect the established building lines of surrounding properties.
-Sections 20, 21, 22, 27, 28 Fyshwick Building frontages to Canberra Avenue are consistent with established building lines and achieve a landscaped setting.
+Locality Assessment outcome Deakin 1.
+In Sections 5, 6, 7 and 8, front boundary setbacks respect the established building lines of surrounding properties.
+Forrest In Sections 20, 21, 22, 27 and 28, front boundary setbacks respect the established building lines of surrounding properties.
+Fyshwick Building frontages to Canberra Avenue are consistent with established building lines and achieve a landscaped setting.
+Fyshwick - East Lake - The Causeway Area 3A.
+Part Section 38, refer to Kingston - East Lake - The Causeway Area.
 Griffith Building frontages to Canberra Avenue are consistent with established building lines and achieve a landscaped setting.
 Kingston Appropriate green space buffers and other measures are developed to limit impact of future development at East Lake on the Jerrabomberra Wetlands.
 Building frontages to Canberra Avenue are consistent with established building lines and achieve a landscaped setting.
+Kingston - East Lake - The Causeway Area includes small area of Fyshwick in Section 38 see figures 10-12 Protect the Jerrabomberra Wetlands and Lake Burley Griffin from the impacts of development on flora and fauna.
+Subdivision design minimises adverse ecological impacts on the Jerrabomberra Wetlands and Lake Burley Griffin.
+Subdivision design makes provision for community and recreation uses within the CFZ Community Facility zone.
+Promote development which incorporates landscape and urban design climate-wise measures.
+Building heights vary across the site to create visually and architecturally interesting streetscapes and a building form and scale of development which enhances the heritage significance of the Causeway Hall and its open space setting within and surrounding Section 35 Kingston.

-5. Assessment Requirements
+Assessment Requirements